alvarezmauro/angularJs-spa/README.md

 ## Philosophy

-The principal goal of `ng-mau` is to set projects up for long-term success.
-So `ng-mau` tries to follow best practices everywhere it can.
+The principal goal of `ng-spa` is to set projects up for long-term success.
+So `ng-spa` tries to follow best practices everywhere it can.
 These are:

 - Properly orchestrated modules to encourage drag-and-drop component re-use.